izabera/libash/README.md

 `chronic command file`

-*chronic* will run a command quietly unless it fails (applies to builtins and shell functions as well)
+*chronic* will run a command quietly unless it fails (applies to builtins, shell functions and compound commands as well)

 `mispipe [num] command0 args | command1 args | command2 args | command3`

-*mispipe* will run the pipeline, and will return the exit code of the n-th command (applies to builtins and shell functions as well)
+*mispipe* will run the pipeline, and will return the exit code of the n-th command (applies to builtins, shell functions and compound commands as well)
 If `[num]` is not provided, returns the exit code of command0
 If `[num]` is bigger than the number of commands+1, it returns the exit code of the last one

+`command | ts [format]`

+*ts* will timestamp the data stream
+If no format is provided, +%c will be used